 There are over 260 blocks in the borough that have communal entrances, stairs and landings.
 Some of those have internal bin stores as well.
-In the last two tenant satisfaction surveys less than 50% of tenants were satisfied with the cleanliness of their blocks.
+In the two tenant satisfaction surveys carried out in 2016 and 2018 less than 50% of tenants were satisfied with the cleanliness of their blocks.

-Although tenancy agreement is clear that tenants are responsible for keeping these areas clean, only a small minority actual do so.
-Eager to ensure that the levels of cleanliness improved, we decided, therefore, that we would have to introduce a cleaning service and that the cost of this would be paid for by tenants and leaseholders through a service charge.
+Although the tenancy agreement is clear that tenants are responsible for keeping these areas clean, only a small minority actual did so.
+Eager to ensure that the levels of cleanliness improved we decided, therefore, that we would have to introduce a cleaning service and that the cost of this would be paid for by tenants and leaseholders through a service charge.

 This approach was agreed by tenants groups and our tenant-led Housing Management Advisory Board.

-A year ago we consulted everyone affected by this decision on how often they would like their blocks cleaned.
-Most said that they wanted either a fortnightly or a monthly clean; and so, with the service starting in late December 2019, over 1,300 tenants and 200 leaseholders are now having their blocks cleaned either monthly or fortnightly.
+In 2019 we consulted everyone affected by this decision on how often they would like their blocks cleaned.
+Most said that they wanted either a fortnightly or a monthly clean; and so, with the service having started in late December 2019, over 1,300 tenants and 200 leaseholders are now having their blocks cleaned either monthly or fortnightly.

-The weekly service charge that has been added to tenants’ rent accounts is just 78p for monthly cleans and £1.62 for fortnightly ones.
+The weekly service charge added to tenants’ rent accounts will be just 90p for monthly cleans and £1.96 for fortnightly ones from 4 April 2022.
 Other than occasional changes because of things like bank holidays, all blocks are cleaned on the same day every fortnight or month.
-Although the contract is still in its early stages, the results have been good so far.

 We hold regular meetings with our contractor where feedback from residents, all of which is welcome, is discussed.